ros-acceleration/robotic_processing_unit/README.md

 ## Goal
 The goal of this project is to provide robotic architects a reference hardware blueprint for building hardware accelerated robotic brains.
 To do so, the project leverages *existing off-the-shelf* hardware acceleration development platforms will be used to prototype a robot-specific processing unit that performs best when it comes to ROS 2 and robot computational graphs.

+Robotic Processing Units (RPUs) are robot brains, processing units for robots that map efficiently robot behaviors (programmed as ROS computational graphs) to underlying compute resources.
+They empower robots with the ability to react faster, consume less power, and deliver additional real-time capabilities.

 #### Vision
 The vision is that Robotic Processing Units will empower robots with the ability to react faster (*lower latency*, higher throughput), consume less power, and deliver additional real-time capabilities with their custom compute architectures that fit best the usual robotics pipelines.
 This includes tasks across *sensing, perception, mapping, localization, motion control, low-level control and actuation*.